LucasDelfino92/morrowindsharp/main.md

 [**Speed and Movement Rebalanced**](https://www.nexusmods.com/morrowind/mods/46029)
 Rebalances the speed attribute and overall movement in the game in an attempt to make it feel more natural.
-- Hide the **MWSE** folder.
+- After installation, hide the mod's **MWSE** folder.
+This disables the sprinting feature.

-> ℹ️ This disables the sprinting feature in favor of **Sprinting**, which we will install next.

-> ⚠️ Note that this mod is *not* meant to make movement faster, only more natural.
+> ℹ️ Note that this mod is *not* meant to make movement faster, only more natural.

 [**Sprinting**](https://www.nexusmods.com/morrowind/mods/50839)
 Adds a feature-rich sprinting functionality to the game.